monistowl/sol-commons/README.md

 ### How to get started

 1. Install Anchor and run `yarn` in `sol-commons-workspace`; the workspace already includes `@coral-xyz/anchor`, `@solana/spl-token`, and the off-chain scaffolds plus the generated `commons_rewards` IDL under `offchain/commons_rewards.idl.json`.
-2. Start a local validator (`solana-test-validator`) before running Anchor tests so the new off-chain inputs can be validated, then run `yarn test:offchain` to verify the praise/tokenlog/simulator pipeline and `cargo test -p commons_hatch`/`commons_abc`/`commons_conviction_voting`/`commons_rewards` for the programs.
+2. Start a local validator (`solana-test-validator`) before running Anchor tests so the new off-chain inputs can be validated, then run `yarn test:offchain` and `yarn test:offchain-validator` (the script rewrites `ANCHOR_PROVIDER_URL` and runs the Mocha suite under the validator) to exercise both the off-chain Merkle flow and the guarded conviction/treasury paths plus `cargo test -p commons_hatch`/`commons_abc`/`commons_conviction_voting`/`commons_rewards`.
 3. Use `Anchor.toml` + `cargo test` to deploy locally.
 Point `offchain/*/config.json` to the deployed programs and replay the on-chain flows via the integration tests once `solana-test-validator` is running.

 ### Staying aligned